If there’s one thing most of us can agree on, it’s that diet fatigue is real.

 While it’s not a bad thing to try different diets to see what works best for you, it’s not a sustainable path to long-term health.

-Which brings us to the latest trend in dieting: Whole30®.
+Which brings us to one of the latest popular trends in dieting: Whole30®.
 If you’ve been thinking about giving it a try to see if it could be for you, first let us dive into exactly what Whole30 is and what it offers in comparison to the standard Paleo Diet®.

 Because of this, the first 30 days of Whole30 are very strict, focusing only on foods such as meats, fish, bone broth, low-sugar fruits, nuts, and veggies.
 After this first month, other foods are slowly introduced back into the diet, one at a time, in order to see if they cause issues and need to be eliminated entirely.